Roxas, Zamboanga del Norte

 Roxas, officially the Municipality of President Manuel A. Roxas, is a municipality in the province of Zamboanga del Norte, Philippines.
-According to the 2020 census, it has a population of 39,198 people.
+According to the 2024 census, it has a population of 38,649 people.

 History

 The municipality of President Manuel A. Roxas was first created from the municipality of Katipunan in 1965 by President Diosdado Macapagal through Presidential Proclamation No. 177.
 However, its creation was questioned by Vice President Emmanuel Pelaez, and was later reverted by the Supreme Court of the Philippines as one of Katipunan's barangays.

-On June 17, 1967, through the effort of Zamboanga del Norte Representative Alberto Q. Ubay, Republic Act No. 5077 was lapsed into law without President Ferdinand Marcos's signature, carving out from Katipunan once more.
+On June 17, 1967, through the effort of Zamboanga del Norte Representative Alberto Q. Ubay, Republic Act No. 5077 was lapsed into law without President Ferdinand Marcos's signature, carving out President Manuel A. Roxas from Katipunan once more.

 Geography

 Barangays

-Roxas is politically subdivided into 31 barangays.
+President Manuel A. Roxas is politically subdivided into 31 barangays.
 Each barangay consists of puroks while some have sitios.